Border ware

-Border ware is a type of post-medieval British pottery commonly used in London during the sixteenth and seventeenth centuries.
+Border ware is a type of post-medieval British pottery commonly used in the South of England, London and then later in the early American colonies beginning in the sixteenth and ending in the nineteenth century with a height of popularity and production in the seventeenth century.
 The lead-glazed, sandy earthenware was produced from kilns along the border between Hampshire and Surrey.
 There are two classes of Border ware, fine whitewares and fine redwares.